miseran/i3-tools/README.md

 ## workspace-tool

 workspace-tool is used to change workspaces in a multi-monitor setup.
-Unlike in the regular way i3 works, this tool treats workspaces as independend from their output.
+Unlike the regular way i3 works, this tool treats workspaces as independent from their output.

-`workspace-tool fetch WORKSPACE` focuses the named workspace on the currently active output.
-If that workspace was already visible on another output, it swaps with that output.
-You can undo the command by repeating it.
+`workspace-tool fetch WORKSPACE` shows the given workspace on the currently active output.
+If that workspace was already visible on another output, swap them.
+You can undo this command by repeating it.

 `workspace-tool rename WORKSPACE` renames the current workspace to the given name.
 If that workspace already exists, it swaps names.
-You can undo the command by repeating it.
+You can undo this command by repeating it.

 `workspace-tool swap` swaps the workspaces on your outputs, if you have exactly two monitors.
-(Otherwise, it will swap with an arbitrary other output, which is not very useful.)
+(If you have more, it will swap with an arbitrary other output, which is not very useful.)

-Example config:
+Example configuration:

     bindsym $mod+m       focus output right
     bindsym $mod+Shift+m move container to output right